Agoric/safe-modules/docs/index.md

 ```

 Given the use of harden and the assumption that module "x" is also
-verifiably pure, the above module is a pure module.
+verifiably purifiable, the above module is a pure module.
 The thought
-process of verifying that the above module is a pure module would go
+process of verifying that the above module is purifiable would go like
-like this:
+this:

 -   Hardening the returned record freezes that record and hardens the
     function foo.